Browse audiobooks by George Weigel, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Lessons in Hope: My Unexpected Life with St. John Paul II

-A preeminent authority on the Catholic Church and papal biographer describes what he learned from chronicling the life of Pope John Paul II In Lessons in Hope, George Weigel tells the story of his unique friendship with St. John Paul II.
-As Weigel learns the pope "from inside," he also offers a firsthand account of the tumult of post-Vatican II Catholicism and the Cold War's endgame, introducing readers to the heroes who brought down European communism.
+"From a preeminent authority on the Catholic Church and papal biographer, 'an intimate understanding of John Paul II' (Weekly Standard) In Lessons in Hope, George Weigel tells the story of his unique friendship with St. John Paul II.
+As Weigel learns the pope 'from inside,' he also offers a firsthand account of the tumult of post-Vatican II Catholicism and the Cold War's endgame, introducing readers to the heroes who brought down European communism.
 Later, he shows us the aging pope grappling with the post-9/11 world order and teaching new lessons in dignity through his own suffering.
-A deeply humane portrait of an eminent scholar learning a saint, Lessons in Hope is essential reading for anyone seeking a fuller understanding of a world-changing pope.
+A deeply humane portrait of an eminent scholar learning a saint, Lessons in Hope is essential reading for anyone seeking a fuller understanding of a world-changing pope."

 George Weigel (Author), Jim Meskimen (Narrator)